tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

             Method: Select "Local"

+   For "Ellipse Fitting", all the parameters are advanced.
+It is often unnecessary to modify their values.

    For "Correction with Training Data", removed ellipses are colored in blue and split ellipses are colored in green.

    If error occurs, an error dialog will appear.